ava-greta-schock/coding-challenge-nov-2023/README.md

 <h1 align="center">Welcome to PacWest's November Coding Challenge!</h1>

-<div align="center"><i>The purpose of PacWest's monthly Coding Challenge is to create a constant opportunity for developers to upskill their coding abilities, inspire new projects for interview reference, and build SWE community engagement through fun and captivating projects.</i></div>
+<div align="center"><i>The purpose of PacWest's monthly Coding Challenge is to create a constant opportunity for developers to upskill their coding abilities, inspire new projects for role discussions, and build SWE community engagement through fun and captivating projects.</i></div>

 <hr>